man-group/ArcticDB/docs/mkdocs/docs/error_messages.md

 |:--------------|:-------|:-----------|
 | Cannot append to pickled data <br><br> Cannot update pickled data | A symbol has been created with the `write_pickle` method, and now `append`/`update` has been called on this symbol. | Pickled data cannot be appended to or updated, due to the lack of indexing or column information in the index layer as explained above.
 If appending is required, the symbol must be created with `write`, and must therefore only contain normalizeable data types. |
 | Cannot delete date range of pickled data <br><br> Cannot use head/tail/row_range with pickled data, use plain read instead <br><br> Cannot filter pickled data <br> <br> The data for this symbol is pickled and does not support date_range, row_range, or column queries | A symbol has been created with the `write_pickle` method, and now `delete_data_in_range`/`head`/`tail`/`read` with a `QueryBuilder argument` has been called on this symbol. | For reading operations, unpickling is inherently a Python-layer process.
 Therefore any operation that would cut down the amount of data returned to a user compared to a call to `read` with no optional parameters cannot be performed in the C++ layer, and would be no faster than calling `read` and then filtering the result down in Python. |

-## Errors without numeric error codes

-!!! note

-    Please note that we are in the process of adding error codes to all user-facing errors.

 ### Snapshot errors